Sustainable Catchment Programme — Northern Ireland

 Future Plans

-The Rivers Trust is set to roll out additional grants in 2024, with up to 75% funding for interventions expected to protect water quality.
-This includes the addition of farmers in the upper reaches of the Owenkillew River catchment in County Tyrone.
+The Rivers Trust is set to roll out additional grants in 2026, with funding for interventions expected to protect water quality.
+The areas focused on within the project continue to expand, with more farmers engaged across the Dundrum and Owenkillew catchments.
 The expansion offers an unprecedented opportunity for farmers in further selected catchments to participate in actions that preserve the integrity of water sources and advance the welfare of their farmland.